 6. Promote good practice and lessons learned

-- Celebrate diversity and promote inclusiveness by focusing on individual employees or groups through promoting events such as cultural celebrations and employee achievements, etc
+- celebrating diversity and promoting inclusiveness by focusing on individual employees or groups through events such as cultural celebrations and employee achievements.

 If an issue arises with one franchisee, the issue and the resolution should be communicated to the other franchisees to develop a sense of collective responsibility and ensure all franchisees can benefit from the learnings.